marcusau/nlp_middle_tier/README.md

          vec_scheduler.py (set schedule and run at the background to perform NLP functions in nlp_handle.py at indicated time interval)

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-# Workflow of ETL module
+# Workflow of ETL module and its relationship with other modules
 ![](pic/ETL_workflow.jpg)

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-# Workflow of Output API module
+# Workflow of Output API module and its relationship with other modules
 ![](pic/output_API_workflow.jpg)

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------